Skip to content

 What Are The Main Benefits of Implementing ISO/IEC 42001?

-The need for trustworthy AI has been vocalized by stakeholders on all sides of the issue and is exactly what the ISO/IEC 42001 is intended to address.
+The need for trustworthy AI has been vocalized by people on all sides of the issue and is exactly what the ISO/IEC 42001 is intended to address.
 The benefits of implementing it don’t end with trust, though:

 • Reputational Management: The ripple effect of the above is that reputations are better protected in the long term.
 Even powerful organizations such as Google have had their reputations diminished in the last year due to irresponsible AI and are an important warning signal of how quickly AI systems can get out of hand and impact public perception.